shadsidd/Threat-Intel-AI-agent/README.md

 - PostgreSQL database or SQLite (UI version supports both)
 - Agno framework and its dependencies (see requirements.txt)
 - Streamlit (for the UI version)
+- EXA API key (for web search capabilities)

+## API Keys Setup

+### EXA API Key
+The tool uses EXA (a powerful search engine API that provides comprehensive web search capability) for web searches and threat intelligence gathering.
+You need to obtain an API key:

+1. Sign up for an API key at [EXA's website](https://exa.ai)
+2. Set up the API key in one of the following ways:
+   - Set as an environment variable:
+     ```bash
+     export EXA_API_KEY=your_api_key_here
+     ```
+   - For the UI version, enter the API key directly in the Streamlit interface

+Without a valid EXA API key, the web search functionality will not work, limiting the tool's ability to gather real-time threat intelligence.

+### Gemini API Key
+For the LLM functionality:
+1. Obtain a Gemini API key from [Google AI Studio](https://ai.google.dev/)
+2. Provide it when using the tool (UI version) or set it in your environment

 ## Setup